rockset/rockset-js/packages/client/README.md

 ## Documentation

-Full API Reference of the Javascript SDK can be found in the [Rockset Docs](https://docs.rockset.com/nodejs/).
+Full API Reference of the Javascript SDK can be found [here](https://docs.rockset.com/client/node/docs/).

 ## Usage